cloudmesh-community/book/chapters/preface/notation.md

 ## epub Readers

-This document is distributed in ePub format.
-Every OS will have a ssuitable ePub reader to view the document.
+This document is distributed in epub format.
+Every OS will have a suitable epub reader to view the document.
-Such readers can even be integrated into the browser you use, and when you click on an ePub publictaion in github it could pop up the document in your reader.
+Such readers can even be integrated into the browser you use, and when you click on an epub publication in github it could pop up the document in your reader.
 The way we create the document is through scalable markup, that iss you can zoom in and out of a page while the content will beautomatically rendered for the selected page size.
 If